-PKF International Limited is a global network of legally independent member firms, providing high quality audit, accounting, tax and business advisory services to international and domestic organisations in 440 cities in 150 countries across 5 continents
+PKF International Limited

+is a family of legally independent member firms, providing high quality audit, accounting, tax and business advisory services to international and domestic organisations in 400 offices in 150 countries across 5 continents.

-PKF South Africa Inc is a member firm of the PKF International Limited network of legally independent firms and does not accept any responsibility or liability for the actions or inactions on the part of any other individual member firm or firms.
-PKF in South Africa practise as separate incorporated entities.
+PKF South Africa Inc. is a member firm of the PKF International Limited family of legally independent firms and does not accept any responsibility or liability for the actions or inactions of any individual member or correspondent firm or firms.
+PKF in South Africa practise as separate incorporated entities in the Eastern Cape, Free State, Gauteng, KwaZulu-Natal and the Western Cape.